 Some of the chemicals lurking in your household cleaning products

-Let’s take a look at some of the chemicals that are lurking inside of you household cleaning products.
+Let’s take a look at some of the chemicals that are lurking inside your household cleaning products.

 You might think that because you see cleaning products advertised on television and on the shelves in your local supermarket, that they are all totally safe to use.
 Unfortunately, many of these items are dangerously toxic and contain ingredients that will shock you.
 Here are some of the words offenders and where you can find them, so now, you will know how to avoid them!